FTC Reports Tax and Wage Related Identity Theft as the Most Prevalent Complaint in 2010

 Postal mail continued to be the most trustworthy of delivery options with most respondents (60%) listing it as the most secure way to file their taxes.
 However, the majority of respondents (53%) assumes the risk and submits their taxes online.

 Respondents have grown increasingly ignorant about the methods the IRS uses to initiate contact with tax payers, with many selecting the wrong option: 40% believe the IRS can contact them via email, mail or phone and 4% believe that the IRS will contact them through email.
 The IRS does not initiate contact with taxpayers through email.
 Last year the survey results showed a similar trend, with 50% selecting the email, mail or phone option.

 “Americans have become increasingly concerned about the risk of identity theft over the past few years,” said Christine El Eris, Director of Product for PrivacyGuard.
 “However, taxpayers need to be aware of the unique risks they face during tax season.”

-PrivacyGuard would like to help educate consumers with the following tips on how to during tax season:
+PrivacyGuard would like to help educate consumers with the following tips on how to

 When Preparing Your Return

 For extra identity protection, taxpayers should consider enrolling in an identity theft protection program such as PrivacyGuard.